 If you’re here, you probably want something – anything – to help cure your emptiness so you can get through this impossible life event, of losing your pet-best-friend.

-So I am going to try my best to share some insights that you can use if you’re going through pet loss, that will hopefully make your grief journey a little more manageable.
+So I am going to try my best to share some of my personal journey after losing Squiggles.
+Things that you can do if you have lost a pet that means the world to you.
+They won’t take the pain away, or speed up the process.
+But I hope they can help make your grief journey a little more manageable.

 Or at least help you feel less alone as you traverse it.